How to Become a Software Tester With No Degree

 • Database concept

-These are basic skills a professional would need.
-You will obviously start with one or a couple of them and advance as you go along.
-In addition, you will need to have access to testing tools that won’t be provided by your clients.
+These are basic skills that a worker should have.
+You'll start with one or two of them and move on to the next ones as you go.
+Furthermore, you will need to have access to testing tools that your clients will not give you.

 FAQ